ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-schedule-merger.md

 You can dynamically send some commands to the node via its input, by using a `commands` object in the payload as described below.

 Commands can be sent together with config or price data.
+You can command multiple commands in one message, but then put them all in the same commands-object.

 #### sendSchedule